Shipra0312/IN4235_NLP/README.md

 ### **IN4325**: Information Retreival - Natural Language Processing module

+The project is developed in group of 4 people.
 Multiple models developed using differenct feature-groups in order to study the task of modelling irony in tweets.
-This was the problem statement for the SemEval 2018 Challenge, Task 3:
+This aims to achieve a solution for task-3 of the SemEval 2018 Challenge:

 - Bag of Words (BoW) Model
 - Lexical Model